yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Optimize rendering pipeline (e.g., batching, culling).
     - Reduce physics simulation overhead where possible.
     - Optimize asset loading and memory management.
+- **Current Status:**
+    - The use of `bullet: true` for `PinballBall` in Forge2D is a physics optimization technique to improve collision detection accuracy and potentially reduce performance overhead for fast-moving objects.
+    - Further direct evidence of broader performance optimizations (e.g., rendering pipeline, asset loading) was not explicitly identified in the initial code review, suggesting these areas may require dedicated profiling and implementation.

 ### 3.5.
 UI/UX Polish
 - **Goal:** Improve the clarity, responsiveness, and aesthetic appeal of the user interface.